abrudz/apl-array-notation/README.md

 Serialise '(1 2 3)(4 5)'
 ```

-An optional left argumen of `1` may be specified to force return of a vector by using `⋄` to fuse lines.
+An optional left argument of `1` may be specified to force return of a vector by using `⋄` to fuse lines.

 ### `∆NS`